-1 Increasingly seasonal jet stream drives stormy episodes with joint wind-flood risk in Great Britain

-2

-3

-4

-5

-6

-7 John K. Hillier 1 , Hannah C. Bloomfield 2 , Colin Manning 2 , Len Shaffrey ^{3,4} , Paul Bates ^{5,6} , Dhirendra Kumar 3 .

-8

-9

-10

-11

-12

-13 1 Dept. Geography and Environment, Loughborough University, Loughborough, LE11 3TU, UK

-14 2 School of Engineering, Newcastle University, Newcastle Upon Tyne NE1 7RU, United Kingdom

-15 3 Department of Meteorology, University of Reading, Whiteknights Road, Reading RG6 7BE, United Kingdom

-16 4 National Centre for Atmospheric Science, University of Reading, Whiteknights Road, Reading RG6 7BE, United

-17 Kingdom

-18 5 School of Geographical sciences, University of Bristol, Bristol BS8 1SS, United Kingdom

-19 6 Cabot Institute, University of Bristol, University Road, Bristol BS8 1SS, United Kingdom

-20

-21 j.hillier@lboro.ac.uk

-22 Hannah.Bloomfield@newcastle.ac.uk

-23 Colin.Manning@newcastle.ac.uk

-24 l.c.shaffrey@reading.ac.uk

-25 Paul.Bates@bristol.ac.uk

-26 d.kumar@reading.ac.uk

-27

-28

-29 This is a paper that has not yet been peer reviewed, submitted to EarthArXiv.

-30 Submitted to the International Journal of Climatology on the 2 nd July 2024.

-31

-32

-33

-34

-35

-36
+Increasingly seasonal jet stream raises risk of co-occurring flooding and extreme wind in Great Britain John K. Hillier1, Hannah C. Bloomfield2, Colin Manning2, Freya Garry3, Len Shaffrey^{4,5}, Paul Bates^{6,7}, Dhirendra Kumar4.
+1 Dept. Geography and Environment, Loughborough University, Loughborough, LE11 3TU, UK 2 School of Engineering, Newcastle University, Newcastle Upon Tyne NE1 7RU, United Kingdom 3 Met Office, Fitzroy Road, Exeter, EX1 3PB, UK 4 Department of Meteorology, University of Reading, Whiteknights Road, Reading RG6 7BE, United Kingdom 5 National Centre for Atmospheric Science, University of Reading, Whiteknights Road, Reading RG6 7BE, United Kingdom 6 School of Geographical sciences, University of Bristol, Bristol BS8 1SS, United Kingdom 7 Cabot Institute, University of Bristol, University Road, Bristol BS8 1SS, United Kingdom This paper is in the middle of the peer review.
+This is a revised version after a first round of review.
+Updated on EarthArXiv.
+This revised version submitted to the International Journal of Climatology on the 5th December 2024.

-37 Abstract
+Abstract

-39 Ignoring a correlation between flooding and extreme winds underestimates risk to insurers or providers of 40 critical infrastructure such as railways or electricity.
-We explore this potential underestimation for Northwest 41 Europe, illustrated using Great Britain (GB), using an event-based analysis in regional 12 km UK Climate 42 Projections (UKCP18, 1981-1999, 2061-2079 - RCP8.5).
-We derive a new wintertime (Oct-Mar) set of 3,427 wind events to match an existing set of fluvial flow extremes and design innovative multi-event episodes (Δt of 43 1-180 days long) that reflect how periods of adverse weather are actually experienced (e.g. for damage).
-44 45 Results show the probability of co-occurring wind-flow episodes in GB is underestimated 2-4 times if events are assumed independent.
-Significantly, this underestimation is greater both as severity increases (e.g. 90th to 99th 46 47 percentile) and Δt reduces, adding the insight that we need to be most concerned about underestimating co-48 occurrence in the strongest individual or closely consecutive storms ($\Delta t \sim 3$).
-In the future, joint extremes are twice as likely as in the present.
-Statistical modelling demonstrates that changes go significantly beyond 49 50 thermodynamic expectations (i.e. more high flows in a wetter climate).
-The largest co-occurrence increases are 51 shown to be in mid-winter (DJF) and changes in the north Atlantic jet stream dynamics are demonstrated to be 52 an important driver; particularly in mid-winter it is strengthened and squeezed into a southward-shifted 53 latitude window (45-50°N), conditions typical of high flows and joint extremes impacting GB in present day 54 simulations.
-More widely, that work highlights that the recipe of driving large-scale conditions (e.g. jet stream state) for a multi-impact 'perfect storm' will vary by country.
-So, future analyses should work to build area-by-55 56 area understanding of how the impact of common drivers varies spatially, which is key to risk mitigation and 57 planning (e.g. diversification, mutual aid across Europe).
+Insurers and risk managers for critical infrastructure such as transport or power networks typically do not account for flooding and extreme winds happening at the same time in their quantitative risk assessments.
+We explore this potentially critical underestimation of risk from these co-occurring hazards through studying events using the regional 12 km resolution UK Climate Projections for a 1981-1999 baseline and projections of 2061-2079 (RCP8.5).
+We create a new wintertime (Oct-Mar) set of 3,427 wind events to match an existing set of fluvial flow extremes and design innovative multi-event episodes (Δt of 1-180 days long) that reflect how periods of adverse weather affect society (e.g. through damage).
+We show that the probability of co-occurring wind-flow episodes in Great Britain (GB) is underestimated 2-4 times if events are assumed independent.
+Significantly, this underestimation is greater both as severity increases and episode length reduces, highlighting the importance of considering risk from closely consecutive storms ($\Delta t \sim 3$ days) and the most severe storms.
+In the future (2061-2079), joint wind-flow extremes are twice as likely as during 1981-1999.
+Statistical modelling demonstrates that changes may significantly exceed thermodynamic expectations of higher river flows in a wetter future climate.
+The largest co-occurrence increases happen in mid-winter (DJF) with changes in the north Atlantic jet stream an important driver; we find the jet is strengthened and squeezed into a southwardshifted latitude window (45-50°N) giving typical future conditions that match instances of high flows and joint extremes impacting GB today.
+This strongly implies that the large-scale driving conditions (e.g. jet stream state) for a multi-impact 'perfect storm' will vary by country; understanding regional drivers of weather hazards over climate timescales is vital to inform risk mitigation and planning (e.g. diversification and mutual aid across Europe).

-61 Keywords: Jet stream, multi-hazard, seasonality, squeezed, episodes, flooding, extreme wind
+Keywords: Jet stream, multi-hazard, seasonality, storms, episodes, flooding, extreme wind, insurance risk

-63 1.
-Introduction
+1. Introduction

-The challenge of multi-hazard risk has long been recognised for storms (e.g., Southern, 1979; White, 1974) and more broadly (Gallina et al., 2016; Hillier, 2017; Kappes et al., 2012; UNEP, 1992; Ward et al., 2022).
-This cooccurrence of adverse natural events has also recently been framed as 'compound' (e.g., Simpson et al., 2021; Zscheischler et al., 2018).
-In short the difficulty is that impacts occurring together, colloquially referred to as 'perfect storm', are harder to handle (Hillier et al., 2023) and impacts potentially combine to amplify beyond the sum of the constituent parts.
+The challenge of multi-hazard risk has long been recognised for many natural hazards (Gallina et al., 2016; Hillier, 2017; Kappes et al., 2012; UNEP, 1992; Ward et al., 2022) and storms in particular (e.g., Southern, 1979; White, 1974).
+This co-occurrence of hazards has also recently been framed as 'compound events' (e.g., Simpson et al., 2021; Zscheischler et al., 2018).
+The difficulty is that the risk of impacts occurring together is harder to quantify, whilst the impact of a combined event to society can be greater than would be the case if the events were to occur separately (e.g., Hillier et al., 2023).